-- 0% tax on redistribution of profit (ie. re-investment within the company or to other companies).
+- 0% tax on undistributed profit (i.e. reinvestment within the company or to other companies).

 As well as favorable taxation, you also benefit from zero personal liability against debts.

-In other countries you may pay annual corporate tax on all profits and then personal income/dividend tax on all income you take from the business as dividends, after those profits already had the corporate tax deducted.
+In other countries you may pay annual corporate tax on all profits and then personal income/dividend tax on all income you take from the business as dividends.

 In Georgia, you only pay tax at the time of distribution, 15% as a corporate tax and 5% directly withheld on dividends.
 No additional personal income/dividend tax is levied on those dividends and this is a flat tax no matter how much money you earn from dividends.

-Also, you pay 0% on profits you re-invest in the company and in other companies.
+Also, you pay 0% on profits that you reinvest in the company or in other companies.

 We have a complete guide to Georgian LLCs here.

-What is important to note is, if you have your business registered overseas, as well as any corporate or dividend tax you may pay at source in that country, there is a possibility you may then pay the 15% corporate & 5% dividend tax here in Georgia too.
+It’s important to note that if you have your business registered overseas, along with paying any corporate or dividend tax which you may pay at source in that country, there is a possibility that you may also pay the corporate tax here in Georgia.

 It depends entirely on how the revenue within the company is generated.
 If you are actively managing said business from Georgia, then that is active income and likely to be liable for those taxes in Georgia, even if the money is never remitted here.
-Because of tax code article 29 – Permanent establishment.
-Which enforces that any business actively managed from Georgia has permanent establishment in Georgia and should be treated as a Georgian company with regard to tax.
+This is because of Article 29 in the Georgian Tax Code: Permanent Establishment.
+This enforces that any business actively managed from Georgia has Permanent Establishment in Georgia and should be treated as a Georgian company with regard to tax.

-The exact details of when and if permanent establishment (PE) will trigger can be very complicated.
+The exact details of when and if Permanent Establishment (PE) will trigger can be very complicated.
 For simplicity, if you are the sole owner of a company and manage that company from Georgia, you definitely need to be very concerned about PE.
-If you are a part owner who is also a manager, you still need to figure out your exact liability as some additional taxes may be owed.
+If you are a partial owner who is also a manager, you still need to figure out your exact liability as some additional taxes may be owed.

-So, if you actively work on a business registered abroad, then by moving that business to Georgia, not only may you be able to have a better tax situation for the LLC itself, but also avoid additional taxation while being a Georgian tax resident.
+So, if you actively work on a business registered abroad, then by moving that business to Georgia, you might not only gain a better tax situation for the LLC itself, but also avoid additional taxation as a Georgian tax resident.

-Until you move your business here, the additional taxes due to permanent establishment rules may apply, unless a DTA prevents it, or another solution can be applied.
+Until you legally move your business here, additional taxes due to Permanent Establishment rules may apply, unless a DTA prevents it or another solution can be applied.

 Next Steps To Fix Your Tax Problems

 As mentioned above, you cannot retroactively apply for the best possible tax rate.
-So the longer you leave it, the more tax you will likely be liable for on those previous months – not to mention whatever taxes you may be paying elsewhere already.
+So the longer you wait, the more tax you will likely be liable for regarding those previous months – in addition to whatever taxes you may already be liable to pay elsewhere.

 Don’t become a tax evader, minimize your taxes legally

-- This is the best possible situation because you can plan your tax strategy in advance and organise the best possible tax rates for your income type.
-You can get a free consultation with us via zoom and we can help you assess how moving your business here can reduce your taxes, as well as what your liabilities will be if you stay here but continue to earn from a foreign source.
+- This is the best possible situation, because you can plan your tax strategy in advance and organize the best possible tax rates for your income type.
+You can get a free consultation with us via zoom and we can help you assess how moving your business here can reduce your taxes, as well as what your liabilities will be if you stay here but continue to earn income from a foreign source.

 I’ve been in Georgia less than 183 days

 - You could leave Georgia before you hit the 183 day mark.
-Then your tax liabilities would revert back to wherever you currently pay tax.
-If you are a digital nomad who has been country hopping to avoid taxes, you should read more about that.
+Then your tax liabilities could revert back to wherever you currently pay tax.
+If you are a digital nomad who has been country-hopping to avoid taxes, you should read more about that.

-For all of these case we can quickly and efficiently help you select the best option – Book a free no obligation consultation in Tbilisi or online via Zoom
+For all of these cases we can quickly and efficiently help you select the best option.
+Book a free no-obligation consultation with us online via Zoom.

 I’ve been in Georgia more than 183 days

 - Seek advice immediately.
 The longer you leave it, the messier and more expensive your taxes are likely to become.
-We can help you figure out your best options at a free consultation.
+We can help you figure out your best options during a free consultation.

 - You are required by law to file a Georgian tax declaration by March 31st of the year following the year you hit the 183 day mark.
-Depending on where else you will have paid tax for the relevant tax year and if that country has a DTA with Georgia, income that was already taxed may or may not need to be declared and taxed in Georgia.
+Depending on where else you will have paid tax for the relevant tax year, and whether or not that country has a DTA with Georgia, income that was already taxed may or may not need to be declared and taxed in Georgia.